-Using the pulse sequence depicted in Fig. 3(a), magnetic-field dependencies of the amplitude of the spin echoes of the electrons 160 in the triplet state were measured for the three samples described above.
+Using the pulse sequence depicted in Fig. 3a, magnetic-field dependencies of the amplitude of the spin echoes of the electrons in the triplet state were measured for the three samples described above.

-The optically-excited NV spectrum of microdiamonds in Fig. 3(b) does not show a smooth powder pattern but rather a partially averaged crystalline pattern due to the average diameter of the particles around 500 μ m and the number of the microdiamonds in the sample tube being only $\simeq 200$.
-The echo time τ{echo} was set to 2.3 μ s and the measurement took 3 h.
+The optically excited NV- spectrum of microdiamonds in Fig. 3b does not show a smooth polycrystalline pattern (powder spectrum) but rather a partially averaged crystalline pattern due to the average diameter of the particles around 500 μm and the number of microdiamonds in the sample tube being only $\simeq 200$.
+The echo time τ{echo} was set to 2.3 μs and the measurement took 3 h.

-By comparing the signal intensity with and without laser irradiation (see SI), we estimate an enhancement of ca. 170.
-This corresponds to an electron spin polarization of ca. 16 %, derived from a thermal polarization of ca. 0.095 %.
+By comparing the signal intensity with and without laser irradiation (see the Supplement), we estimate an enhancement of ca. 170.
+This corresponds to an electron spin polarization of ca. 16%, derived from a thermal polarization of ca. 0.095%.

-The three lines in the center of the field (around g = 2) do not stem from the NV- center but from the P1 centers and other S = 1/2 electron spin defects.
-The hyperfine structure observed arises from the coupling of the electron spin to the adjacent

-14N nucleus in the P1 centers.
-This signal is not optically-polarized and also present 'in the dark' as shown in Fig. 3(c) for the case of microdiamonds.
+The three lines in the center of the field (around g = 2) do not stem from the NV- center, but from the P1 centers and other S = 1/2 electron spin defects.
+The hyperfine structure observed arises from the coupling of the electron spin to the adjacent 14N nucleus in the P1 centers.
+This signal is not optically polarized and is also present "in the dark" as shown in Fig. 3c for the case of microdiamonds.

-- Fig. 3(d) shows the optically-polarized NV- powder spectrum of the nanodiamonds.
-The echo time τ{echo} was set to 400 ns and the measurement took 7 h.
-The line exhibited a dipolar powder pattern (Pake pattern), where the two 'horns' are separated by the zero-field splitting parameter D and the two 'shoulders' by 2D.
-The horns come from the crystallites with such orientation that the N-V axis is perpendicular to the magnetic field, whereas the shoulders correspond to those in which the N-V axis is along the field.
-The result that one of the transitions is inverted is ascribed to the optical polarization mechanism, - 175 which exclusively populates the electron spins of the ground triplet state in the NV center into the $m_S = 0$ state.
-To the best of our knowledge, this is the first report on the full powder EPR spectrum of optically-polarized nanodiamonds observed with the conventional (i.e., not optical) detection.
-A similar spectrum from a large size distribution of nano-/microdiamonds (up to ca. 1.5 μ m) recently showed an enhancement of ca. six-fold (Mindarava et al., 2020).
-Importantly, an optically-polarized NV- signal was not seen for the "dark" nanodiamond powder, before the chemical surface cleaning (see SI).
-We assume that the visible laser light was absorbed on the particle surface. - Fig. 3(e) shows the powder spectrum of the photo-excited triplet state of pentacene.
-In the measurement, the echo time τ{echo} was set to 2.3 μ s and the measurement took 5 h.
-The shape is also a dipolar powder pattern, where the two 'horns' are separated by the zero-field splitting parameter D and the two 'shoulders' by 2D.
-The zero-field splitting parameter D for pentacene is only about half of that for NV-, which explains half the powder "linewidth" of pentacene compared to NV-.
-In the case of - 185 pentacene, the part of the 'horn' is broadened due to the finite ZFS parameter E, which is zero for NV-.
-Fig. 3(f) shows EPR spectra of the thermally populated NV- center and pentacene simulated using EasySpin, a Matlab package (Stoll and Schweiger, 2006).
+Figure 3d shows the optically polarized NV- powder spectrum of the nanodiamonds.
+The echo time τ{echo} was set to 400 ns, and the measurement took 7 h.
+The line exhibited a typical dipolar powder pattern (Pake pattern), where the two "horns" are separated by the zero-field splitting parameter D and the two "shoulders" by 2 D. The horns come from the crystallites with such orientation that the N-V axis is perpendicular to the magnetic field, whereas the shoulders correspond to those in which the N-V axis is along the field.
+The result that one of the transitions is inverted is ascribed to the optical polarization mechanism, which exclusively populates the electron spins of the ground triplet state in the NV- center into the $m{\rm S} = 0$ state.
+To the best of our knowledge, this is the first report on the full powder EPR spectrum of optically polarized nanodiamonds observed with the conventional (i.e., not optical) detection.
+A similar spectrum from a large size distribution of nano-/micro-diamonds (up to ca. 1.5 μm) recently showed an enhancement of ca. 6-fold (Min-